VShopApp/docs/docs/Troubleshooting/Access_Denied.md

 VPN should always be disabled, because Cloudflare detects them most of the time.<br/>
 The login could also be blocked in public WLANs by certain policies.

-If the problem still exists, please contact us on our [Discord](https://vshop.one/discord/).

 ## Check network (WLAN)
 An active internet connection is required to log in.
 Certain protocols might be blocked on your network (e.g. guests & school WLAN).
 Try another network.